Overview – Knowledge from Perception

 This means it takes approximately 8 minutes for light to reach earth.

-So, when you look at the sun, you are seeing it as it was 8 minutes ago – i.e. you are not perceiving it directly as it is now.
+So, when you look at the sun, you are seeing it as it was 8 minutes ago – i.e. there is a difference between the sun itself and your perception of it.
+In other words, you are not perceiving the sun directly.